ChalmersGU-data-structure-courses/lab-system/README.md

 The remaining hierarchy will be created by the lab scripts.

 ```
 graders             # Who should be allowed to grade?
                     # Members of this group will have access to all lab groups and grading repositories.
                     # TODO: write a script function that adds or, if not possible,
                     #       sends invitation emails to all teachers in the Canvas course.

 labs
   ├── 1
   │   ├── official  # Official problem and solution repository.
   │   │             # Contains a branch 'problem' with the initial lab problem.
   │   │             # All lab group repositories are initially clones of the 'problem' branch.
   │   │             # Also contains a branch 'solution' with the official lab solution.
   │   │             # Can be created by the lab script from a given lab directory in the code repository.
   │   │             # Used by the lab script to fork the individual lab group projects.
   │   │
+  │   ├── staging   # Used as a temporary project from which fork the student lab projects.
+  │   │             # It is derived by the lab script from the official project.
+  │   │
   │   └── grading   # Grading repository, maintained by the lab scripts.
   │                 # Fetches the official problem and solution branches and submissions from individual lab groups.
   │                 # Contains merge commits needed to represent three-way diffs on the GitLab UI.
   │                 # The individual submissions are available as tags of the form lab-group-XX/submissionYYY.
   │                 #
   │                 # If a grader wants to work seriously with submission files, they should clone this repository.
   │                 # Example use cases:
   │                 # - cd lab2-grading
   │                 # - git checkout lab_group_13/submission1   to switch to a group's submission
   │                 # - git diff problem                        changes compared to problem
   │                 # - git diff solution                       changes compared to solution
   │                 # - git diff lab_group_13/submission0       changes compared to last submission
   │                 # - git diff problem answers.txt            changes in just one file
   ├── 2
   ...

 lab-groups
   ├── 0             # A student lab group.
   │   │             # There is a script that will invite students to their group on Chalmers GitLab
   │   │             # based on which assignment group they signed up for in Canvas.
   │   │
   │   ├── lab1      # For mid-course group membership changes, membership can also
   │   │             # be managed at the project level (only for the needed students).
   │   │             # Remove them from their lab group and manually add them to the projects they should have access to.
   │   │             # Example: A student may be part of lab1 and lab2 in group 13, but lab3 and lab4 in group 37.
   │   │             #          In that case, they should neither be part of group 13 nor of group 37.
   │   │
   │   ├── lab2
   │   ├── lab3